hugosrc/hugosrc/README.md

 ### Hi there 👋

-I'm Hugo Souza, Software Engineer, interested in design and development of highly scalable and available systems.
+I'm Hugo Souza, Software Developer, interested in design and development of highly scalable and available systems.
 I seek as much experience and knowledge as possible, which allows me to share and develop things that impact everyone's experience.

 #### Languages and Tools